 Sends out individual laser pulses and analyzes their time-of-flight to calculate a distance.
 The number of pulses averaged for a given measurement can be configured by the operator.
 The ULS, as a key component in a collision avoidance system, can pay for itself by preventing just one major accident!

 - Offers an adjustable return shot criteria

 This mode has the same speed of averaging mode, but can penetrate more airborne particulates, such as dust or fog.
 A high speed option is available in this mode that offers good performance in the presence of moderate particulates.
 There is also a successive gating option that dynamically eliminates known targets to find the last target available.

 - Automatic intermediate target discrimination

 This mode analyzes distance data on a pulse-to-pulse basis, providing the fastest possible response by minimizing timing latency for object presence detection.
-Distance data is not generated, but instead outputs a 'trip' signal that signifies object presence at an user-defined distance.
-A signal can also be sent, when a minimum or maximum change in distance is detected.
+Distance data is not generated, but instead outputs a 'trip' signal that signifies object presence at a user-defined distance.
+A signal can also be sent when a minimum or maximum change in distance is detected.

 - Ultra quick detection with precision timing signals

 - 2 modes: One looks for a change in distance, the other looks for an object inside a desired range

 Sends out individual laser pulses and places the pulse returns in fixed increments of flight time.
 When several pulses end up in a given time bin, the ULS determines that there is a target present.
 Increasing the bin size will increase the maximum acquisition distance, whereas decreasing it will improve measurement resolution and accuracy.